Diplomatic missions

 Competitive service

-Emergency Travel Document
+European Emergency Travel Document:

-In emergency events – (lost passport), Bulgarian nationals may seek assistance on the spot from the diplomatic representation of an EU member-state for the issue of an Emergency Travel Document.
+In case of emergency (lost passport), Bulgarian citizens can seek on-the-spot assistance from a diplomatic mission of an EU Member State to obtain an Emergency Travel Document.

-Embassy of Belgium in Roseau, Dominica
+Embassy of Belgium in Roseau, Dominica:

-Address: Hanover Street, 20 - Roseau, P.O.
-Box 79 - Roseau - Dominica
+P.O.
+Box 79 – Roseau – Dominica

 Telephone: +1 767 448 20 96; +1 767 448 21 67; +1 767 448 30 12